 Young business professional, with five years’ entrepreneurial experience in the automotive products industry.
 Highly competent in problem-solving and ascertaining client needs.
 Poised, resourceful manager and adaptable to any environment.
 Organizational ability to handle multiple priorities and deadline situations.
 A self-starter and a nimble learner, who believes in continuous innovation and reinvention.
 Holds a Bachelor’s Degree in Business Management and is currently serving as CEO of the BNI network in the county.

-Small Business Owner Resume Job Descriptions and Responsibilities
+Small Business Owner Resume Job Descriptions

 An employer or prospective business partner would expect to see the following proven foundational duties and skill sets within an applicant’s resume, depending on educational level and career stage.